calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

 GitHub-Repo: calaba / octave-3.8.2-enable-64-ubuntu-14.04
 =========================================================

-Description:  Octave 3.8.2 source code compiled with "--enable-64" flag (experimental switch to enable 64bit indexing of memory objects) on x64 Ubuntu Linux Desktop 14.04 LTS.
+Octave 3.8.2 source code compiled with "--enable-64" flag (experimental switch to enable 64bit indexing of memory objects) on x64 Ubuntu Linux Desktop 14.04 LTS.
 Successfull compilation and tests required some of the used libraries (BLAS, LAPACK, ...) to be re-compiled with 64bit indexing as well.

 Basic procedure to compile Octave with 64-bit indexing (experimental switch --enable-64):
 =========================================================================================